infokadze/infokadze/README.md

 - I develop using UIKit most of the times along with MVC+C, MVP+C or MVVM+C design patterns along with UserDefaults, Realm, Notification Center, Autolayout, CoreAnimation, TableViews, CollectionViews, JSON parsing,  Storyboard / Programmatic / XIB layout;

-- CocoaPods / Homebrew -> I feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, Combine, SwiftLint, Eureka, youtube_ios_player_helper, UnityAds, Google AdMob, etc;
+- CocoaPods / Homebrew -> I feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, Combine, SwiftLint, Eureka, DropDown, youtube_ios_player_helper, UnityAds, Google AdMob, etc;

 - APIs ->  I have used odds-api, news-api, api-sports.io (do not recommend) and TheSportsDB along with Postman for troubleshooting in my projects;